 - Tim Nice-But-Dim from the Harry Enfield's Television Programme.

 - London Tipton from The Suite Life of Zack and Cody is a good example of the heiress subtype (a hotel heiress named after a European capital... hmm).
-If she was bit crueler and considerably smarter she might qualify as the Rich Bitch, but her self-absorption seems to stem more from being one of the stupidest characters on television than any intentional meanness.
-Well, her father, Mr. Tipton is never shown on screen and will frequently be busy with business dealings instead of spending Christmas or other special occasions with her daughter.
-The fact that London also seems to have a Missing Mom does not help matters.
+If she was bit crueler and considerably smarter she might qualify as the Rich Bitch, but her self-absorption seems to stem more from being one of the stupidest characters on television than any intentional malevolence.
+Meanwhile, her father, Mr. Tipton, is never shown on screen and will frequently be busy with business dealings instead of spending Christmas or other special occasions with her daughter, and the fact that London also seems to have a Missing Mom does not help matters.

 - Dick Casablancas from the TV show Veronica Mars.